hmk3r/iphone-5s-linux-howto/README.md

     ```
 7. The last step is to start the GUI.
 Take note of the tty displayed on the iPhone's screen (should be `tty1`).
 Connect to this tty using `script` and start the xfce4 session.
 If it fails with an I/O error, start this README from the beginning.
     ```
-    script -f /dev/tty1
+    sudo script -f /dev/tty1
     startxfce4
     ```
-8. Leave the ssh session open and start onother one.
-In it, you can `export DISPLAY=:0`, and start launching GUI apps.
+8. Leave this ssh session open and start another one.
+In it, you can `export DISPLAY=:0`, and start launching GUI apps
-    - **NOTE**: Currently most programs are broken(bus error/IO error etc.) To be fixed soon&trade;